Photo courtesy of Macchialina

 Any other parts of Miami doing cool things?

 JP: Little River.
-And I’m biased to say that because we’re opening a place there as well, but if you see what’s going on there, there’s a lot of good restaurants opening, a lot of good bars and wine shops.
+And I’m biased to say that because we’re opening a place there as well, but if you see what’s going on there, there’s a lot of good restaurants opening, a lot of good bars, and wine shops.
 I think it’s a neighborhood to keep an eye on.

 You’ve been around over a decade now, which basically makes you an institution in Miami.
 How does that make you feel, succeeding for so long in a place where the restaurant industry is constantly changing?

 When we opened, we were one of the first small, privately-owned restaurants, you know, owner-operators.
 And then we started seeing more and more of those pop up.
 But a lot of those have gone away and we’re back to big groups, big hotels.
 So it gives us a tremendous sense of pride to be owner-operators in Miami Beach for this long.
-And just like, we know half the people that are in here right now, you know what I mean?
+And, like, we know half the people that are in here right now, you know what I mean?
 And it just feels amazing.